 More information about Bulgaria is available on the Bulgaria Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Bulgaria in 1903.
-The first American Consular Agent in Bulgaria was actually a Bulgarian national, Asen Kermekchiev (later Ace Kermek), a businessman, physician, and journalist.
-Kermekchiev served the United States Government even while working as a field doctor for Bulgaria in the First Balkan War, and was praised for protecting American lives and property while at the front.
+Bulgarian national Asen Kermekchiev (later Ace Kermek) was the first American Consular Agent in Bulgaria.
+A businessman, physician, and journalist, Kermekchiev served the United States Government even while working as a field doctor for Bulgaria in the First Balkan War and was praised for protecting American lives and property while at the front.
 He also founded the first American Chamber of Commerce in Sofia.
-Bulgaria was allied with Germany in World War II, and became a satellite of the Soviet Union at the war’s end.
+Bulgaria was allied with Germany in World War II and became a satellite of the Soviet Union at the war’s end.
 As Bulgaria emerged from communism in the 1990s, the United States moved to encourage development of multi-party democracy and a market economy.

 Bulgaria is a reliable ally in an area of strategic importance to the United States.
-The U.S.-Bulgarian Defense Cooperation Agreement gives the United States military access to and shared use of several Bulgarian military facilities.
-The access facilitates joint training between the U.S. and Bulgarian militaries.
-Bulgaria has participated in North Atlantic Treaty Organization (NATO), European Union (EU), and coalition operations, including in Libya, Iraq, Afghanistan, Kosovo, and Bosnia.
+The United States and Bulgaria maintain shared use of several Bulgarian military facilities through the U.S.-Bulgarian Defense Cooperation Agreement, which came into force in 2006.
+In October 2020, the United States and Bulgaria signed a 10-year “Roadmap for Defense Cooperation,” establishing a framework to strengthen our joint commitment to mutual defense.
+Bulgaria is a member of the North Atlantic Treaty Organization (NATO) and European Union (EU), and participates in coalition operations, including in Libya, Iraq, Afghanistan, Kosovo, and Bosnia.

-We work closely with the government of Bulgaria in strengthening the rule of law and have strong cooperation in law enforcement.
+We work closely with the government of Bulgaria in strengthening the rule of law, have strong cooperation in law enforcement, and are helping Bulgaria diversify its sources of energy.

 U.S. Assistance to Bulgaria

-U.S. Government investment in modernization and NATO interoperability for Bulgaria’s military helps create stronger, more effective Bulgarian military units that can deploy alongside U.S. forces when needed.
+U.S. government investment in military education, training, and modernization helps create stronger, more effective Bulgarian military units that can deploy alongside U.S. forces when needed.
+The United States provides security assistance to bolster Bulgaria’s cyber defense capabilities and NATO interoperability.

 Bilateral Economic Relations